Vaccine Info

 nOPV2 Polio Vaccine Development

-nOPV2 Polio Vaccine For Children
+nOPV2 Polio Vaccine for Children

 nOPV2 Polio Vaccine Effectiveness

-The Lancet Infectious Disease published results from an observational cohort study on January 15, 2024, that included 5,635 eligible children, of which 97.7% received at least one dose of nOPV2.
-Poliovirus type 2 seroconversion rates were 70% (95% CI 62 to 78; 87 of 124 children) following one dose of nOPV2 and 91% (85 to 95; 113 of 124 children) following two doses.
+The Lancet Infectious Diseases published results from an observational cohort study on January 15, 2024, that included 5,635 eligible children, of which 97.7% received at least one dose of nOPV2.
+Poliovirus type 2 seroconversion rates were 70% (95% CI, 62-78; 87 of 124 children) following one dose of nOPV2 and 91% (95% CI, 85-95; 113 of 124 children) following two doses.
 Poliovirus excretion on day 7 was lower after the second round (162 of 459 samples; 35·3%, 95% CI 31·1 to 39·8) than after the first round (292 of 658 samples; 44·4%, 40·6 to 48·2) of the campaign (difference –9·1%; 95% CI –14·8 to –3·3), showing the induction of mucosal immunity.
-There was no axillary te to perature increase or baseline symptoms following either round of the campaigns.
+There was no axillary perature increase or baseline symptoms following either round of the campaigns.
 There were no adverse events of special interest or other safety signals of concern.

-In January 2024, The Lancet Infectious Disease published a Comment by Martin Faye and Maria Dolores Fernandez-Garcia, concluding that continued research is necessary to understand the nOPV2 vaccine's real-world impact.
+In January 2024, Martin Faye and Maria Dolores Fernandez-Garcia published a comment in The Lancet Infectious Diseases, concluding that continued research is necessary to understand the real-world impact of the nOPV2 vaccine.
 This includes more field investigations and the long-term characterization of the genetic stability of nOPV2 through the sequencing of viral isolates.
 The Clinical Development and Evidence Summary was updated in April 2023.

 nOPV2 Polio Vaccine Breakthrough Cases